bbolint/ceu_data_engineering_1/Term2/README.md

 	<b>Figure 7.
 JSON structure of input API call: Value</b>
 </p>

-All data are in millions of Euros in current prices and are seasonally adjusted.

 ## Data preparation and regression modeling
 The complete workflow in Knime is displayed in Figure 4: